Cookie Policy

 Last updated: June 2026

 This policy explains how The Budget Ledger uses cookies and similar browser storage.
 We keep this short and honest, because that is how we treat your data too.
-We do not run ads, and we never track you across other websites.
+We use cookies for analytics and, so the site can stay free to read, to show ads through Google AdSense.

 What cookies and browser storage are